Double Dynamite (album)

 Double Dynamite is a compilation album by American singer and musician Elvis Presley.
 The album was released in December 1975, and compiles various tracks that had previously been released on nine budget-priced albums on the RCA Camden label.
+This was also among the first albums issued by Pickwick after gaining reissue rights to the RCA Camden catalog earlier that year.
 It was certified Gold and Platinum on 1/6/2004 by the RIAA.